Maison Guillot-Broux - Pouilly-Fuissé La Métertière 2020

 Nose

-Delicate notes of almonds and flowers, pear and fresh bread
+Delicate with notes of almonds and flowers, pear, and fresh bread

 Mouth

-Delicate, full-bodied and fleshy, expressing purity and minerality.
-Lots of sparkle, a wine that is both saline and thirst-quenching, with good ageing potential.
+Delicate, full-bodied and fleshy, expressing beautiful purity and minerality.
+Very bright, a wine that is both salty and thirst-quenching, with good aging potential.
 Great balance.

 Serve